Redfin

-Redfin Corporation, based in Seattle, operates a residential real estate brokerage in 95 markets in the United States and Canada and in other markets via partner/referral agents.
-Its business model includes charging home sellers below-average fees of 1.5% of the sales price of a property, in addition to fees to the buyer's agent (usually 2.5% of the sales price of a property).
-In 2021, the company had a 1.17% market share in the United States by value.
-The company name is an anagram of the words "finder" and "friend".
+Redfin, a subsidiary of Rocket Companies, provides brokerage services for buying, selling, and renting homes in the United States and Canada.
+It was founded in 2004.

 History

 Redfin was founded in 2004 by David Eraker, Michael Dougherty, and David Selinger.
-Eraker had dropped out of medical school at the University of Washington for a career in software design and Dougherty received degrees in electrical engineering and international studies from Yale University.
+Eraker had dropped out of medical school at the University of Washington for a career in software design, and Dougherty received degrees in electrical engineering and international studies from Yale University.
 David Selinger, an alumnus of Stanford University who had previously led the research and development arm of Amazon's data mining and personalization team, joined Redfin as the third founder and CTO.
 Selinger helped build Redfin's mapping and real estate data analytics engine.

-Redfin's website showed available homes on a map, which was a new concept at the time.
+Redfin launched a map-based real estate search site in Seattle in 2004.

-In January 2006, Redfin raised a $1.25 million Series A round from Madrona Venture Group and named Glenn Kelman as CEO.
+In September 2005, Redfin named Glenn Kelman as CEO.

-In May 2006, Redfin raised $8 million in Series B funding from Vulcan Inc., the investment arm of Microsoft co-founder Paul Allen.
+Redfin launched home-buying and selling services in Seattle and the Bay Area in 2006.
+The following year, Redfin expanded to Southern California, Boston, Baltimore and Washington, DC.
+Redfin offered flat fee pricing for sellers and commission refunds for buyers.

+In 2011, Redfin launched a tool to allow consumers to see a real estate agent's sales history.
+After it drew criticism for using inaccurate data, the system was discontinued.

+In 2015, Redfin launched the Redfin Estimate, an automated valuation tool, and Book it Now, and on-demand service for home tours.

+In June 2017, the company began Redfin Now, a home flipping division.